LanceJZ/Asteroids-Reimagined/README.md

 Made with raylib and my Knightmare arcade engine in C++.

 To try it out, unzip this to your desktop or documents, or somewhere without write protection for saving the high score.
 Download the file Asteroids Reimagined.zip or the Update zip file if you already did the previous one.
-Purple PowerUp is limited after wave Five.
-All Power Drops are limited after wave five as well.

 Bug Fixes:
 Player homing mine went to center of screen when Death Star or fighters active.
 Fixed.